 Yep, that’s right.
-After dusting off the outline today and trying to formalize the ideas for the ending I had come up with two weeks ago, I realized that my story is large, lumpy mess of a web.
+After dusting off the outline today and trying to formalize the ideas for the ending I had come up with two weeks ago, I realized that my story is a large, lumpy mess of a web.
 It was like somebody detonated a bomb of ideas that are now held together by flimsy ropes.
-Yes, I have to give myself some credit for actually craftily connecting all the dots.
-The dots were so well connected each one has become a hairy tangle.
+Yes, I have to give myself some credit for actually connecting all the dots.
+As a matter of fact, the dots were so well connected each one has become a hairy tangle.
 Now that I want to actually streamline the plot, I keep running into scenarios where I can’t seem to remove a thread in the storyline without losing a lot of the characters’ motivations or, in some cases, losing the point of the story.

-But I know, I really really know that this is too messy.
-There’s too much going on, there are too many characters (who are wonderful and I want to write about them so much), but unless I want to spend the next 20 years writing a ten-volume epic, I’m not going to churn out this story.
+But I know, I really really know, that this is too messy.
+There’s too much going on, there are too many characters (who are wonderful and I want to write about them so much), but unless I want to spend the next 20 years writing a ten-volume epic, I can’t churn out this story.
 I just wouldn’t be able to package this story into what I want it to be.

 I honestly feel like crying right now.
 Ugh, just earlier today I resolved to stop whining about writing, and now I’m whining again.
 I’m really sorry.
 I’m sure the reason very few people follow my blog is because they don’t want to be privy to all this whining.

 But my feelings about this story is similar to how I feel when I’ve developed a feature for a software and the product managers clarify it wasn’t what they wanted in the first place.
 It’s just… all this work, for nothing.
 I’ve set deadlines for myself, and the most crushing part about this is that I probably won’t meet any of them.
 (They’re silly deadlines that matter to nobody except myself.)